dwavesystems/minorminer/README.rst

 Examples
 --------

-A minimal example that can be built can be found in this repo under `examples/example.cpp`.
+A minimal buildable example can be found in this repo under `examples/example.cpp`.

 .. code-block:: bash